Skip to main content

 What you’ll get from us

-- Recognition of you work at the Graduation Ceremony
+• Recognition of your work at the Graduation Ceremony

 Key dates

-- are eligible for a Working With Vulnerable People Registration,
+• Meet eligibility requirements for a Working With Vulnerable People (WWVP) Registration.

-- available to volunteer at Questacon for a total of 20 hours in the July school holidays.
+• Commit to volunteering at Questacon for a total of 20 hours during the July school holidays.

 Eligibility